Andrea Casiraghi: Philanthropy and social activities

-Since 2004, Casiraghi has been involved, to varying degrees, with the World Association of Children's Friends (AMADE), a philanthropic organization founded in 1963 by his grandmother Grace; it is currently presided over by his mother Princess Caroline.
+Since 2004, Casiraghi has been involved, to varying degrees, with the World Association of Children's Friends (AMADE), a philanthropic organization founded in 1963 by his grandmother Grace; it is currently chaired by his mother Princess Caroline.
 He spent eight months teaching children in Senegal, Togo, and Niger.
 In August 2006, Casiraghi visited Manila on behalf of a joint venture of AMADE and the Virlanie Foundation.
 Since 2007, he has been the patron of the Motrice Foundation, which funds research into cerebral palsy.
 Casiraghi was a guest of honor at the 149th Hospices de Beaune charity auction that was held in November 2009.

 In 2011, Andrea bought a pair of loafers from a Tod's boutique in Milan.
-This shopping trip was well publicized for a reason.
-The following summer, he donated them to the Small Steps Project.
-The Small Steps Project gives celebrity-worn shoes to the poorest children in the world.
+This shopping trip was well publicised for a reason.
+The following summer, he donated them to the Small Steps Project, which gives celebrity-worn shoes to the poorest children in the world.

-In 2011, Casiraghi and his siblings Charlotte and Pierre hosted Monaco's annual Rose Ball, in the absence of Prince Albert, Princess Caroline and Princess Stéphanie who were mourning the sudden death of their aunt Princess Antoinette, Baroness of Massy, a few days earlier.
+In 2011, Casiraghi and his siblings Charlotte and Pierre hosted Monaco's annual Rose Ball, in the absence of Prince Albert, Princess Caroline, and Princess Stéphanie, who were mourning the sudden death of their aunt Princess Antoinette, Baroness of Massy, a few days earlier.
 Casiraghi gave the speech at the start of the event.
 The same year, he attended the wedding of his uncle Prince Albert and Charlene Wittstock, which took place on 1 and 2 July 2011.